Skip to main content

 "This herd will be officially identified at the approved tagging site."

-Exception: Bison and cattle going directly to slaughter or through one livestock auction market and then to slaughter may be accompanied by an owner shipper statement (OSS) instead of an interstate CVI.
+1. Bison and cattle (excluding lactating dairy cattle) going directly to slaughter, or through a federally approved livestock auction market and then to slaughter, may be accompanied by an owner shipper statement (OSS) instead of an interstate CVI.

 1. Metal NUES ear tag depicting the U.S. Route Shield.*